 A graduate of the esteemed Berklee College of Music in Boston, his passion for music is unmatched by few and is a driving force behind his bringing School of Rock to the Southern Mass/Rhode Island area.
 He is the definition of the word musician as he plays not one but several instruments: guitar, bass and drums.
 Phil has played with a lot of the area's hottest bands including Pappy Chulo as the opening act for none other than Incubus.

-Shawn's musical journey began at age 11 when his dad handed him a guitar and taught him a few chords.
+Shawn's musical journey began at age eleven when his dad handed him a guitar and taught him a few chords.
 As he grew, so did his love for music.
-At 15, he joined a band, began writing music and playing original and cover songs at clubs and venues throughout New England.
+At fifteen, he joined a band and began writing music and playing original and cover songs at venues throughout New England.
 He studied jazz and classical music at Western Connecticut State University and earned a B.A. in Music Industry from the University of New Haven.
-After college Shawn formed several bands which eventually resulted in the formation of his current band, VulGarrity.
-The band has completed three nationwide tours, signed an artist development deal with MySpace Records and won first place in 95.5 WBRU's 2011 Rock Hunt.
-Shawn has shared the stage with The Prodigals, Ra, Robert DeLong, The Heavy, Ra Ra Riot and Electric Six.
-Shawn continues to record music and tour with his sister and VulGarrity bandmate Tracy.
-With the use of loop pedals, the two play guitar, bass, drums and keys simultaneously while singing, often switching instruments during their shows, creating a unique live music experience.
+Shawn's original band VulGarrity completed three nationwide tours and shared the stage with Mike Doughty, Days of the New, The Misfits, King’s X, Sponge, The Joy Formidable, Sleeper Agent, Psychostick, The Prodigals, Ra, Robert DeLong, The Heavy, Ra Ra Riot and Electric Six.
+Shawn's cover band Inside Out can be seen rocking out on stages in and around New England regularly.
 While Shawn enjoys listening to and playing a wide variety of music, he is most inspired by all things rock.

 Most notably known as the lead guitarist for the band Damone, Mike Woods was also the primary songwriter and co-producer for their critically acclaimed and commercially successful album, "Out Here All Night," as well as the follow-up record, "Roll the Dice."
 He has shared stages and recording studios with a large variety of successful artists, such as Andrew W.K., Candlebox, The All-American Rejects, and Juliet Simms to name a few.
 He has had his music featured in movies, television and video games, including The CW, "Stick It," George A. Romero's remake of zombie classic "Day of the Dead," "Madden NFL '07," "Tony Hawk's Downhill Jam" and "Rock Band."
 He is a guitar teacher, bass guitar teacher, songwriting teacher and audio production teacher at School of Rock Wakefield.